vmmc2/vmmc2/README.md

 ### About myself:
 * 🎓 __Academic Experience:__
-  * I have obtained my Bachelor's degree in __Computer Engineering from the Federal University of Pernambuco (UFPE), located in 🇧🇷.__
+  * I have obtained my Bachelor's degree in __Computer Engineering from the Federal University of Pernambuco (UFPE), located in Brazil.__
 * 🔍 I have some level of knowledge in the following fields of Computer Science:
   * __Algorithms & Data Structures__
   * __Compilers & Programming Languages__